“Don’t Romanticize Life!”

 There are things that God knows His people will only learn by going through them.
 That’s why Judges 3:2 says, “Only that the generations of the children of Israel might know, to teach them war, at the least such as before knew nothing thereof;”.

-When we are choosing multiple services in life we tend to want to choose those with experience.
+When choosing multiple services in life we tend to want to choose those with experience.
 Take getting a simple hair cut for example.
-We want those who have had plenty of practice perfecting their skill before attempting to put scissors near our head that could alter the way we look for good or for bad.
+We want those who have had plenty of practice perfecting their skill before attempting to put scissors near our heads which could alter the way we look for good or for bad.

 God has many plans and purposes for His people but what we fail to see or have the patience for is the seasoning of the saint, the molding and perfecting that goes on behind the scenes.